A Sparse Beta Regression Model for Network Analysis: Introduction

-Our first theoretical contribution is to analyze the performance of our estimator by establishing its consistency in terms of excess risk and $\ell_1$-norm.
-Despite the somewhat superficial similarity of our estimator to the penalized logistic regression with an $\ell_1$ penalty, great care needs to be taken when applying results from LASSO theory to our estimator.
+Thus, in a certain sense, the model in \eqref{SBetaM covariates} can be seen as an attempt to unite the ideas in \cite{Chen:etal:19} in modelling sparse networks and \cite{Graham:2017} in modelling homophily.
+However, our work differs substantially from these two papers.
+Specifically, we employ a penalized likelihood method with an $\ell_1$ penalty on the heterogeneity parameter for estimating the parameters, in contrast to the $\ell_0$ penalized method developed in \cite{Chen:etal:19}.
+The use of the $\ell_1$ penalty connects our methodology to the LASSO framework \citep{Tibshirani:96,vandegeer2011}, enabling us to draw upon the vast literature on high-dimensional data analysis, especially for logistic regression.
+Despite the somewhat superficial similarity of our estimator to the penalized logistic regression with an $\ell_1$ penalty, great care needs to be taken when applying LASSO theory to our estimator.
 Firstly, the design matrix of our model associated with $\beta$ is deterministic while that with $\gamma$ is random, making the common assumptions made on the eigenvalues of the design matrix typically seen in LASSO not applicable.
-Furthermore, our approach differs from classical LASSO theory for logistic regression insofar that we do not assume that the linking probabilities $p_{ij}$ between two nodes stay uniformly bounded away from zero, because otherwise the network will be dense.
-This assumption is often made in LASSO theory; see, for example, \cite{vandegeer2011}, Theorem 6.4; \cite{Buena:2008}, Theorem 2.4; or \cite{vandegeer2008}, Theorem 2.1.
-To our best knowledge, we are not aware of similar conditions explicitly stated in the literature, at least not to a model similar to ours.
-Importantly, our approach differs from classical LASSO theory in that the various parameters in the S$\beta$RM have differing effective sample sizes, resulting in different rates of convergence.
-Loosely speaking, the effective sample size for each $\beta_i$ depends on the number of possible connections that the $i$th node has, while $\mu$ and $\gamma$ are both global parameters depending on the total number of edges.
-Remarkably, we recover almost the classical LASSO rate of convergence for excess risk and $\ell_1$-error, up to an additional factor having an explicit relation to the expected edge density of a network, which is the price to pay for allowing vanishing link probabilities.
+Furthermore, our approach differs from classical LASSO theory for logistic regression in that the linking probabilities $p_{ij}$ are not assumed to be uniformly bounded away from zero, because otherwise the network will be dense.
+This assumption is often made in LASSO theory; see \cite{vandegeer2011}, Theorem 6.4; \cite{Buena:2008}, Theorem 2.4; or \cite{vandegeer2008}, Theorem 2.1, for example, among many others. {To the best of our knowledge}, we are not aware of similar conditions explicitly stated in the literature, at least not to a model similar to ours.
+Importantly, our analysis reveals an interesting insight about the effective sample sizes of different parameters.
+For each heterogeneity parameter $\beta_i$, its effective sample size depends on the number of connections that node $i$ has, while that of $\mu$ and $\gamma$ depends on the total number of edges.
+We find that the rate of convergence of our estimator for excess risk and $\ell_1$-error differ from that of the classical LASSO estimator only in an additional factor having an explicit relation to the expected edge density of a network.
+This delineates the role that the sparsity of a network plays in determining the rate of convergence.